AroraKaran19/Edulyt_LMS/backend/DEPLOYMENT.md

 # Deployment Guide

-This document provides instructions for deploying the Edulyt backend to various platforms.
+This document provides instructions for deploying the Airkrit backend to various platforms.

 ## Large Payload Support